jakopako/goskyr/README.md

     selector: ".pagination .selector"
 ```

-In case `renderJs` is set to `false` by default the value of the `href` key is taken as url for the next page.
+In case `render_js` is set to `false` by default the value of the `href` key is taken as url for the next page.
 However, you can change this and other parameters in the paginator configuration.

 ```yml
 paginator: